Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

 ~\citet{mohseni2020self} train a model using a self-supervised approach, optimizing the objective function for unlabeled OOD samples using pseudo-labeling to generalize OOD detection capabilities. ~\citet{vyas2018out} similarly employ self-supervised training of the classifier.
 Unlike the OE approach, its aim is to find a gap between the average entropy of OOD and ID samples.
 MixOE ~\citep{zhang2023mixture} takes into account the beneficial effect of subtle OOD samples on enhancing the generalization ability of OOD detection.
 Its main idea is to mix ID and OOD data samples to broaden the generalization of OOD data.
 Training the model with these outliers can linearly decrease the prediction confidence with inputs from ID to OOD samples, explicitly optimizing the generalization ability of the decision maker.

 \textbf{Outlier Mining.} The traditional OE concept assumes the existence of ID input $\mathcal{D}_{\text{in}}$ and OOD input $\mathcal{D}_{\text{out}}$, both independently and heterogeneously distributed, originating from different sources.
 However, this premise cannot be fully guaranteed in the current training process due to potential noise in the training OOD data.
 Outlier Mining differs slightly from the traditional OE approach in that, although it also utilizes real-world OOD samples to address the issue, it focuses on identifying the optimal selection within the existing OOD data.
-The main process is depicted in Fig. ~\ref{fig:OM}.

-POEM ~\citep{ming2022poem} raises methodology leans towards excavating anomalies that carry more representative characteristics. ~\citet{li2020background} propose a method of data resampling to acquire representative outlier data for training, assigning higher priority score reweighting to hard negative instances.
-Iterative optimization, leveraging adversarial principles, selects target data.
-POEM employs posterior sampling to unearth anomalies with elevated boundary scores from an extensive auxiliary dataset, facilitating a nuanced comprehension of the intricacies within OOD samples.
-DAOL ~\citep{wang2023learning} takes the disparity between authentic data and auxiliary OOD data as a starting point to formulate an OOD dataset.
-Utilizing the Wasserstein ball, it models the distribution of all OOD data, selecting the most challenging OOD data within the ball for training.
+The main process is depicted in Fig. ~\ref{fig:Training} (d).
+Different approaches have been proposed for selecting representative OOD samples: POEM ~\citep{ming2022poem} utilizes posterior sampling to identify high boundary score anomalies, while ~\citet{li2020background} employs data resampling with priority score reweighting for hard negative instances.
+In contrast, DAOL ~\citep{wang2023learning} models OOD distribution using Wasserstein balls to select challenging OOD samples based on the disparity between real and auxiliary data.

 Beyond solely relying on raw data, another direction in addressing this issue involves synthesizing representative outlier data by utilizing authentic OOD data through information extrapolation.
 DivOE ~\citep{zhu2023diversified} introduces a novel learning objective to alleviate challenges associated with limited auxiliary OOD datasets.
 It achieves this by adaptively inferring and learning information from surrogate OOD data through the maximization of differences between generated OOD data and original data, given the specified anomalies.
 This adaptive inference extends to a broader spectrum, addressing the limitations imposed by a finite auxiliary OOD dataset.
 Moreover, DOE ~\citep{wang2023out} introduces a Min-Max learning strategy to identify the most challenging OOD data for a synthetic model.
 Through model perturbation, the data is implicitly transformed, and the model continues learning from this perturbed data to improve its robustness.